Studying Particle Surfaces Using Atomic Force Microscopy

 |Micro particle surface image|

-The Atomic Force Microscopy (AFM) enables researchers in the Processing Division to investigate surface characteristics on a micro and nano scale, which is increasingly important for minerals that are finely distributed within the ore.
+The Atomic Force Microscopy (AFM) enables researchers in the Processing Department to investigate surface characteristics on a micro and nano scale, which is increasingly important for minerals that are finely distributed within the ore.

 In addition, AFM helps to enhance existing processing models by analyzing micro processes that remain largely unexplored, for example particle-bubble interactions.